sindhurajain/CS2103R/index.md

 ##### Creating Automated Workflows

-User can streamline task-related workflows.
+Users can streamline task-related workflows.

 For instance, workflows can be configured to automatically add newly created issues or pull requests to the GitHub Project Board, fostering efficiency in task management.